 A new collection of original songs is in the works toward a second album.
 After their rewarding first Western-Canada Summer Tour this year, many new fans and booking contacts were made.
-The duo hopes to bring the new repertoire to its new-found supporters and to new audiences across the country in the 2017 Festival Season.
+The duo brought the new repertoire to its new-found supporters and to new audiences across the country in the 2017 Festival Season.